nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 ### Install dependencies on the i.MX target

-After transferring the **eiq_genai_flow** folder to your i.MX device, install the required dependencies before running the demonstrator for the first time:
+After transferring the **dm-eiq-genai-flow-demonstrator** folder to your i.MX device, install the required dependencies before running the demonstrator for the first time:

 ```bash
 ./install.sh